-We appreciate that for some of younger pupils, positive behaviour still needs to be fully developed and our academies are committed to supporting them to become responsible, resilient, well behaved young people.
+We appreciate that for some of our younger pupils, and some older pupils with more complex needs, positive behaviour still needs to be fully developed and our academies are committed to supporting them to become responsible, resilient, well behaved young people.
 School behaviour policies are implemented with a reasonable degree of adjustment in expectation and support in line with individual needs.
 Consequences for lapses in appropriate behaviour are also adjusted to be in line with individual understanding and maturity.